 I’ve always dreamed about crafting a loft house in which my kids can sleep and play.
 Now, I finally found some time and (lots of) ideas to work on a wooden playhouse.
 Just in time, I finished this project two days before Christmas Eve 2014.

-In this blog post, I’d like to introduce „The Raspberry Lounge“.
+In this blog post, I’d like to introduce our DIY playhouse for kids.
 It’s a classic Ikea hack where you combine or rearrange original products with other materials.
 Explore its features on two floors – and don’t miss the special story I created on Instagram.
 Please leave your questions and messages in the comments below.

 Table of content: